Teachers of English as a Second/Foreign Language

 Program Eligibility

-• Ontario College or University Degree or equivalent.
+• Ontario College Degree, University Degree or equivalent.

 • Applicants with international transcripts must provide proof of the subject-specific requirements noted above and may be required to provide proof of language proficiency.
 Domestic applicants with international transcripts must be evaluated through the International Credential Assessment Service of Canada (ICAS) or World Education Services (WES).

-• IELTS-International English Language Testing Service (Academic) Overall band of 6.5 with a minimum of 6.0 in each band; OR TOEFL-iBT (Internet-based)-overall 88 with a minimum in each component: Reading 22; Listening 22, Speaking 22, Writing 22; OR Duolingo English Test (DET) Overall 115, minimums of 115 in Literacy and 90 in Production.
+• IELTS-International English Language Testing Service (Academic) Overall band of 6.5 with a minimum of 6.0 in each band; OR TOEFL-iBT (Internet-based)-overall 88 with a minimum in each component: Reading 22; Listening 22, Speaking 22, Writing 22; OR Duolingo English Test (DET) Overall 120, minimum of 120 in Literacy and no score below 105.

 Application Information